 This segment is expected to see the greater benefit from the resumption of Medicaid eligibility redeterminations.
-The nature and timing of the benefit will be dependent upon how the states coordinate the return of these services, but we continue to anticipate that services will commence during our third fiscal quarter, with a greater contribution in the final quarter of the year.
+The nature and timing of the benefit is dependent on each states individual plans for the return of these services, but we continue to anticipate that services will have a greater contribution in the final quarter of the year.
 We anticipate a full year operating profit margin will be between 9% and 11%.